SEVERANCE AGREEMENT LAWYER

-Swartz Law has reviewed and negotiated countless severance agreements.
-We know which provisions are generally in them, which should be in them, and which need to be removed.
+Severance package lawyers at Swartz Law have reviewed and negotiated countless severance agreements.
+Our severance pay lawyers know which provisions are generally in them, which should be in them, and which need to be removed.
 We also have extensive experience and know how to leverage any potential claim you may have to obtain increased compensation and benefits.

 Don’t just sign the agreement.
-Review it with an experienced employment lawyer first.
+Review it with an experienced severance agreement lawyer first.